CREAR-ASBL/amuya-a/README.md

 - Handle time series data, in particular for the fields of the A.class, P.class and T.class classes which are the main focus of attention for a scientific analysis.
 - Implement distint versions of Amuyaña: amuyaña-agenda, amuyaña-economy, amuyaña-production, amuyaña-research, ...
 - Implement a javaFX-based GUI so that it can be "embeded" in a website.
+- Make the disjunctions visually manipulable, i.e. real-time creation of the graphical representation of the Table of deductions instead of first defining the data and then generating the graphics.

+## Changelog
+- v.1.2: Improvements to the UI.

 ## Licence